chrisrhayden/skel/README.md

-skel needs at least a skeleton project to make (or whats the point). these skeletons are toml files that have a few options like `files` and `dirs` to make as well as a `build` script that will be run with bash and a series of `templates` to add text. all files will be templated.
+skel needs at least a skeleton project to make (or whats the point). these skeletons are toml files that have a few options like `files` and `dirs` to make as well as a `build` script that will be run with bash and a series of `templates` to add text. all files will can be templated with handle bar syntax.

 all paths will have the project root added in front so you just need to define paths as if they will be made in the project root